develpr/morseling/README.md

 so I decided to make my own.
 There is an example on how to use it.

 ### Installation
-Simply copy the MD5 folder, and paste in in the _libraries_ folder inside your Arduino sketch folder.
+Create a folder named _MD5_ in the _libraries_ folder inside your Arduino sketch folder.
 If the libraries folder doesn't exist, create it.
+Then copy everything inside. (re)launch the Arduino IDE.

+You're done.
+Time for a mojito